alexlaverty/laverty-mcgree-family-history/index.md

 <b>Laverty's Bridge.</b>

 Cr.
-Wallace moved that the engineer call tenders for the construction of Laverty's CrossingBridge.
+Wallace moved that the engineer call tenders for the construction of Laverty's Crossing Bridge.
 It was time that the work was commenced.

 Cr.
 Dowle : The engineer's report is against it.